Honda CR-V SUV

 The Honda CR-V is a road-biased SUV that's better suited to driving on tarmac than off it.
 The car looks good and has a classy interior, boasting Honda's legendary build quality and lots of equipment to make it a rival for cars such as the BMW X1 and Audi Q3.

 As with much of the competition, Honda offers the CR-V with either four-wheel drive for extra grip and some off-road ability, or two-wheel drive for added efficiency.
-It's not as economical as some rivals, such as the Nissan Qashqai, however the facelifted CR-V (due to be released in spring 2015) should address this thanks to a new diesel engine and a nine-speed automatic gearbox.
+It's not as economical as some rivals, such as the Nissan Qashqai, however the facelifted version available from 2015 helped to address this, thanks to a new diesel engine and a nine-speed automatic gearbox.

 The interior of the CR-V is spacious, with a big boot, and it also has rear seats that fold down at the pull of a handle to offer a completely flat load area.